Normation/rudder/README.md

 [CFEngine 3](http://www.cfengine.com) is a powerful configuration management tool that's speed, small footprint, multi-platform support, network resilience and agent-based approach attract many.

 However, many have a hard time with the language and tooling, and need an easier way.
-CFEngine has been [described](https://digitalelf.net/2013/04/a-case-study-in-cfengine-layout/) as flour, eggs, milk and butter.
-All the ingredients needed to make a cake, but no recipe. __ncf__ is that missing recipe, and much more.
+CFEngine has been [described](https://digitalelf.net/2013/04/a-case-study-in-cfengine-layout/) as flour, eggs, milk and butter: all the ingredients needed to make a cake, but no recipe. __ncf__ is that missing recipe - and much more.

 ncf is a framework that runs in __pure CFEngine language__, to help __structure__ your CFEngine policy and provide __reusable, single purpose components__ distributed under the __GPLv3__ license.